Erdiko/authorize/README.md

  }
  ```

-In controllers, a best practice is add this creation in `_before` hook.
-It will looks like this:
+It’s a best practice to add instance creation in the `_before` hook.
+An example of this best practice looks like this:

  ```php
  ...